Suraj-0828/Web-Tools/README.md

 # Some Tools are Providing for website design
-# perfect slider chatgpt is perfect use for banner slider for both devices desktop or mobile view important notes
+1. perfect slider chatgpt is perfect use for banner slider for both devices desktop or mobile view important notes
+2. https://www.postermywall.com/ for design and redesign images..